panvicka/web-dev-notes/LPIC-1/Topic-103-GNU-and-Unix-Commands.md

   - ZOMBIE - finished and waiting to be killed
   - STOPPED - stopped by SIGSTOP and waiting for SIGCONT to resume
 - `ps aux` list all processes running on a system
+- `ps fax` shows relation between parent and child processes
+- `pgrep` shows filtered processes ID

+## Reg. expression
+- basic and extended, check what does the app support
+- bracket expressions `grep b[iag] *`
+- range expressions `grep [0-9][0-9]`
+- find lines starting/ending `grep ^lisa$`

+## LPIC book
+- start terminal CTRL+ALT+F2
+- in GUI Ubuntu CTRL+ALT+T , all other `term` in search bar
+  - BASH (original Bourne Again Shell)
+    - symbolic link `/bin/sh` (use readlink to read it), typically pointing to Bash shell
+  - Dash - no history, command-line editing but faster script execution
+  - KornShell - same as Bash but supports extended functions available in C programming language
+  - tcsh - upgraded C-shell
+  - Z-shell, features from Bash, tcsh and KornShell
+  - check what shell is used with `echo $SHELL`, or check bash version with `echo $BASH_VERSION`
+  - `uname`
+    - `r` kernel version
+    - `a` all
+- metacharacters `* ? [ ] ' " \ $ ; & ( ) | ^ < >`
+    - To shell quote a single character, use the backslash (\) or use `"` or `'`, use `"` if the text contains `'`
+- files on a linux system are stored within a single directory structure - virtual directory, base is root directory
+- go home with `cd`, `cd ~`, `cd $HOME`
+- recent working directory `cd -`
+- internal and external commands, take them appart with `type`
+    - will tell you if `shell buildin` or path to the command
+- command may be both (available internally and externally).
+Check the difference, it may produce a different result.
+- to check env variabels
+    - `set`
+    - `env`
+    - `printenv`
+- You can determine whether your process is currently in a subshell by looking at the data stored in the SHLVL environment variable.
+A 1 indicates you are not in a subshell, because subshells have higher numbers.
+Thus, if SHLVL contains a number higher than 1, this indicates you’re in a subshell.
+- use unset with care, it is better to set the variable with the previous value
+- search `man` for keywords with `-k` or `apropos`
+- `man` has 9 sections
+  - 1   Executable programs or shell commands
+  - 2   System calls (functions provided by the kernel)
+  - 3   Library calls (functions within program libraries)
+  - 4   Special files (usually found in /dev)
+  - 5   File formats and conventions eg /etc/passwd
+  - 6   Games
+  - 7   Miscellaneous  (including  macro  packages  and  conventions), e.g.  man(7), groff(7)
+  - 8   System administration commands (usually only for root)
+  - 9   Kernel routines [Non standard]
+- in case of `passwd` it can find both command and a file, use `man -s/S/- passwd` to specify
+- if nothing is found, maybe `man` is not updated, try `makewhatis` (old) or `mandb`
+- `.bash_history` doesnt have the most recent command, they will be saved after a restart
+  - you can force it to append with `-a`
+  - `r` overwrittes history list with commands in history file
+- wiping history
+  - `history -c` to delete it, `history -w` to copy the empty history into the file
+- *Nano*, commads with `M-k`, M is a meta key or esc or alt
+  - make it a default editor `export EDITOR=nano ` and `export VISUAL=nano` or add them to env file
+- `vi` sometimes starting `vim`, check with `which`, some distros do not have it (but may have vi.tiny)
+- cat
+  - `-a` show all (like `VEt`)
+  - `-n` line numbers
+  - `-s` remove blank lines
+  - `-T` show tabs
+  - `-E` show ends
+  - `-v` nonprintable
+    - shown with carrot notation
+- just gluing two files next to each other `paste`
+- `od` show files in octal (default) or another number system
+  - `od cp` show the decoding directly on the text, quite helpful for embedded i guess
+- `split` for splitting large files, with `-l 3` choose how many lines
+- `sort` and include numbers `-n`
+  - `sort -o fileToSort.txt saveToSaveTo.txt`
+- `nl` numbering, also numbering empty lines -ba
+- `more` no moving backwards, `less` can
+- `tail -f FILE` will watch log (-f as follow)
+- `wc` number of lines, words, bytes
+  - An interesting wc option for troubleshooting configuration files is the -L switch.
+Generally speaking, line length for a configuration file will be under 150 bytes, though there are exceptions.
+Thus, if you have just edited a configuration file and that service is no longer working, check the file’s longest line length.
+A longer than usual line length indicates you might have accidently merged two configuration file lines.
+An example is shown in Listing 1.43.
+- *Text file record* single file line that ends in a newline linefeed LF ($, shonw with `cat -E`)
+- *Text file record delimiter* boundaries between different data items within a record
+- `grep`, returns text file records (lines)
+  - `-c` show how many records fit
+  - `-E` extendet regex
+  - `-i` ignore count
+  - `-r/R` recursive
+  - `-v` invert match
+- `fgrep -f` === `grep -F -f`, `egrep` == `grep -E`
+- `grep -v ^$ FILE` to filter out empty lines